- Provides an interface to display the app's content on the TV.

 CAF Receiver SDK

-CAF Receiver SDK is a major upgrade from the current Receiver v2 SDK.
+CAF Receiver SDK is a major upgrade from the Receiver v2 SDK.
 Improvements focus on significantly reducing the amount of code required to implement a receiver app, while making Cast more reliable to maintain.
 This was done by implementing all common use cases into CAF.

 The resulting improvements in reliability and performance benefit both existing receiver apps that you upgrade as well as new receiver apps.
 Moving forward, your app will automatically benefit from new features such as Google Assistant.